- About Us

 f.
 Semantic Integration of multiple external Web resources (news, articles, images and videos) utilizing the semantic similarity between contexts.

-Twitris 2.0 is developed as a multi-layered system where each component acts as part of a pipeline.
+Twitris has been developed as a multi-layered system where each component acts as part of a pipeline.
 Here is a Functional Overview of Twitris.

 The system is currently being used for a number of People-Content-Network study experiments and being extended to integrate with SMS and other Web data used by a number of widely deployed open source projects.
 These include applications used by non governmental organizations (NGO) in developing countries for crisis management (in particular, Ushahidi.org, eMoksha.org and Kiirti.org).
 Twitris is being extended with Twarql technology for limited real-time support and is being adapted for a cloud platform for much higher scalability.

 TWITRIS is part of a larger research agenda on Computing for Human Experience, at the Ohio Center of Excellence in Knowledge-Enabled Computing (Kno.e.sis) Center at the Wright State University, Dayton, Ohio (other key themes include semantics-enriched services computing and the sensor Web).
 Read more about twitris..